enissevim/BIOS611Project/README.md

 # **BIOS 611 Final Project**

 This project analyzes the relationship between **weather conditions** and **Premier League match performance** for London-based clubs from 2000 through 2021.
-All analyses are fully reproducible using Docker and a Makefile, following the workflow taught in BIOS 611.

 ---